Synaptic Pruning – Why Does Your Brain Shrink as You Sleep?

 During the day your synapses strengthen and widen as you go through experiences.
 Then, as you sleep your brain will prune those that have been left to weaken through disuse.
 It is vital to prune at night so that the temporary synapses developed during the day don’t overwhelm your brain.
 Research2 on mice showed that the synapses not pruned tended to be the larger ones, so it is thought that these ones are the most stable and important memories.

 Unfortunately, our brains don’t always get it right and pruning can have a negative effect.
 Many major mental illnesses may be caused by atypical pruning.
 This ‘glitchy’ pruning can possibly have a role in the development of psychiatric disorders that show up in late adolescence or early adulthood.

 Neuroimaging has shown fewer neural connections in the prefrontal brain regions in people diagnosed with mental disorders, such as schizophrenia, than those with “neuro-typical” brains.
 Though the research4 is still in its early stages and so the connection is not definite.

-The main mental illness that has been looked at in regards to glitchy pruning is schizophrenia (although more research is still needed).
-Research2 suggests that people with schizophrenia have a genetic variant that causes their brain to be a little harsh when pruning, leading to over-pruning.
+The main mental illness that has been looked at in regard to glitchy pruning is schizophrenia (although more research is still needed).
+Research suggests that people with schizophrenia have a genetic variant that causes their brains to be a little harsh when pruning, leading to over-pruning.

 On the whole, synaptic pruning is an important part of growth and development.
 Old, unused synapses are lost during pruning.
 This, in turn, makes room for new synapses to develop from the experiences that you have the next day.
 So, overall synaptic pruning isn’t just good, but vital a vital part of your body’s maintenance.
 It is only when the process is not done properly it could be considered as bad.